 - Vulnerability fixing operations cannot be rolled back.
 If a vulnerability fails to be fixed, services will probably be interrupted, and incompatibility issues will probably occur in middleware or upper layer applications.
 To prevent unexpected consequences, you are advised to use CBR to back up ECSs.
+For details, see Purchasing a Server Backup Vault.
 Then, use idle servers to simulate the production environment and test-fix the vulnerability.
-If the test-fix succeeds, fix the vulnerability on servers running in the production environment. - Servers need to access the Internet and use external image sources to fix vulnerabilities. - Linux OS: If your servers cannot access the Internet, or the external image sources cannot provide stable services, you can use the image source provided by Huawei Cloud to fix vulnerabilities.
-Before fixing vulnerabilities online, configure the Huawei Cloud image sources that match your server OSs. - Windows OS: If your servers cannot access the Internet, ensure you have set up a patch server.
+If the testfix succeeds, fix the vulnerability on servers running in the production environment. - Servers need to access the Internet and use external image sources to fix vulnerabilities. - Linux OS: If your servers cannot access the Internet, or the external image sources cannot provide stable services, you can use the image source provided by Huawei Cloud to fix vulnerabilities.
+Before fixing vulnerabilities online, configure the Huawei Cloud image sources that match your server OSs.
+For details, see Image Source Management. - Windows OS: If your servers cannot access the Internet, ensure you have set up a patch server.